-However this is still a "happy problem", if it is handled in the right way.
+However this is still a "happy problem", if handled in the right way.
 And the Mastodon team is working to better accommodate this new 'exodus' of users tired of being spied on and censored everywhere.
 For the foreseeable future, the platform will implement other forms of end-to-end messaging (today there are no private messages between users) and other functions such as groups.

 In the meantime, you can contribute in many ways: financing the project, contributing to the code, asking the filmmakers for information or simply by signing up and participating.